NEET/JEE Coaching Scholarship

 Properties of Adjoint of a Matrix:

-Finding Area of a Triangle Using Determinants:
+Finding the Area of a Triangle Using Determinants:

 The area of a triangle with vertices (x1, y1), (x2, y2), and (x3, y3) is given by

-Inverse of a Square Matrix:
+The inverse of a Square Matrix:

 Properties of an Inverse Matrix: